home-assistant/home-assistant.io/source/_includes/common-tasks/backups.md

 ### Making a Backup from the UI

-1. Go to {% my supervisor_backups title="Supervisor > Backups" %} in the UI
+1. Go to {% my supervisor_backups title="Supervisor > Backups" %} in the UI.
 2. Provide a name for the backup.
 3. Choose full or partial.
 4. Choose to password protect or not.
-Password protected backups cannot easily be browsed outside of Home Assistant OS
+Password-protected backups cannot easily be browsed outside of Home Assistant OS.
 5. Click "Create" to begin the backup.

 ### Restoring a Backup on a new install